Shira-Za/FA_Shira_Zadok/README.md

-# Titanic_Repository
+# Final Assignment Repository - Shira Zadok
-This repository is for gathering the Titanic R project
+This repository is for gathering the Final Assignment of R Beginners Course.